getsentry/sentry-docs/src/collections/_documentation/workflow/apm/index.md

 #### Managing Transactions

-Let's say you want to create your a transaction for a expensive operation `process_item` and send the result to Sentry:
+Let's say you want to create a transaction for an expensive operation `process_item` and send the result to Sentry:

 ```python
 import sentry_sdk